THE VIRGINIA MATHEMATICAL ASSOCIATION OF TWO-YEAR COLLEGES

 ARTICLE 3.
 ELECTION PROCEDURES

 The Nominating Committee, chaired by the Past-President, shall consist of four members, one from each region.
 The Nominating Committee shall solicit nominations from the membership and shall present a slate of nominees with two candidates for each office to the membership.
-A ballot and the slate of nominees with a brief biographical sketch of each nominee will be sent to the membership prior to the annual meeting.
-Ballots are to be returned to the Nominating Committee according to the deadline specified on the ballot.
+The slate of nominees with a brief biographical sketch of each nominee and information on the voting procedure will be sent to the membership prior to the annual meeting.
+Ballots are to be completed by the deadline specified on the ballot.
 The Chair of the Nominating Committee shall tabulate the returned ballots and report the results to the President who will announce the results at the annual business meeting.

 Anyone desiring nomination for an office shall notify any member of the Nominating Committee in writing and shall present to the committee a brief biographical sketch at least four months prior to the annual meeting.